 After entering enhance mode, following CS# go high, the device will stay in the read mode and treat CS# go low of the first clock as address instead of command cycle.

-To exit enhance mode, a new fast read command whose first two dummy cycles is not toggle then exit in SPI mode, FFh command code, 8 clocks, should be issued in 1I/O sequence.
-In QPI Mode, FFFFFFFh command code, 8 clocks, in 4I/O should be issued.
+To exit enhance mode, a new fast read command whose first two dummy cycles is not toggle then exit.
+Or issue "FFh" command to exit enhance mode.